 One more warning about data cable: Never split or branch the cable.
-The current loop signal we use to transmit data to the scoreboard display will behave unpredictably if it is divided between two destinations.
-There are other options for getting synchronized data to two locations, including daisy chaining from one scoreboard display to the next.
+The current loop signal we use to transmit data to the sign will behave unpredictably if it is divided between two destinations.
+There are other options for getting synchronized data to two locations, including daisy chaining - which will be discussed below.
 If your facility calls for a more complicated cabling plan, it is best to work out the details with your scoreboard sales rep prior to installation.